Our professors use nano-technology, 3D printing, nature-inspired materials and more to pursue research into some of the world’s biggest challenges

-Theory and simulation provides a basis for understanding physical phenomena that is not accessible from experimental methods, and is a powerful tool for design and optimization.
-The research focus includes material properties at molecular levels, laminar and turbulent fluid flows, convective heat transfer with moving boundaries, and piezoelectricity.
-Faculty in the mechanical engineering department actively engage with other departments to expand the capability of current theory and simulation approaches.
+Theory and simulation provide a basis for understanding physical phenomena that are not accessible from experimental methods.
+Our research focus includes material properties at molecular levels, laminar and turbulent fluid flows, convective heat transfer with moving boundaries, and piezoelectricity.

 For instance, our research into the dynamics of turbulence can be used to improve the aerodynamics of planes as well as to understand airborne transmission of viruses.

 This research area encompasses solid mechanics, mechanics of materials, composite materials, mechanism design, dynamics and vibrations.

 One initiative seeks to optimize the blast and impact response of composite structures, using bio-inspired polymeric or metallic foams.
 These materials could be utilized to protect the nation’s critical infrastructure or safeguard our military.

 Some of the current research topics include micro-structured surfaces for heat transfer augmentation and molecular dynamic simulations on nanomaterials.
 This could provide insight into how advanced engineering materials perform various thermal and loading conditions.

 Materials science delves into how a solid material’s chemical makeup and structure determines its properties.
 With this understanding, materials can be selected or designed for specific applications.